tjin88/Haneul/README.md

 - database: PostgreSQL (Currently localhost, but can store on AWS RDS or Render's SQL database)
 - server-hosting: Render (Took this down since I am using the free-tier, but simple plug and play)
 - frontend-hosting: Firebase (Took this down since my database is localhost)
+- extensions: Coming soon to Chrome, Firefox, and Edge!